History of the Los Angeles Rams: 2018 season: Super Bowl run

 The 2018 off-season was highlighted with acquiring Marcus Peters from the Kansas City Chiefs, signing Ndamukong Suh in free agency, and acquiring five-time Pro Bowler Aqib Talib and Brandin Cooks via trades.
 While also signing Brandin Cooks, Todd Gurley, Rob Havenstein and Aaron Donald to long-term deals.

 The Rams opened their 2018 season on September 10 by defeating the Oakland Raiders 33–13 on Monday Night Football, scoring 23 unanswered second half points in a game where head coach McVay took on his former mentor, Jon Gruden, who was making his return to coaching.
 It was the first of two Monday Night Football appearances for the Rams in the season.
 The Rams continued their strong start throughout the season finishing the first half of the season 8–0, their best start since 1969.
 The Rams were the only remaining undefeated team in the NFL in 2018 until losing on the road to the New Orleans Saints in Week 9 at the Mercedes-Benz Superdome.
 The Rams bounced back with three straight wins, defeating the Seattle Seahawks 36–31, and then winning a wild 54–51 shootout against the Kansas City Chiefs on Monday Night Football.
 Following a bye week, the Rams beat the host Detroit Lions 30–16 in Week 13 to clinch both a playoff berth and their second straight NFC West title.
 Los Angeles stumbled with back-to-back losses to the Chicago Bears and Philadelphia Eagles, but finished strong with victories over the Arizona Cardinals and San Francisco 49ers to clinch a first round bye.
 The Rams' 13–3 record tied for the best record in the league, while having the second-most wins in a single season in franchise history and were the most ever for any NFL team in Los Angeles.

-The Rams defeated the Dallas Cowboys 30–22 in the divisional round to head to the NFC Championship Game for the first time since January 2002.
-It was also the first playoff win for the organization since 2003.
+The Rams defeated the Dallas Cowboys 30–22 in the divisional round to head to the NFC Championship Game for the first time since 2001.
+It was also the Rams' first playoff win since 2004.
 The Rams would meet the Saints again, but this time beating the Saints on the road 26–23 to advance to the Super Bowl for the first time since 2001 and first appearance based in Los Angeles since 1979.
 Their opponent in Super Bowl LIII was the New England Patriots, whom they had previously faced in Super Bowl XXXVI when they were based in St. Louis, but narrowly lost 20–17.
 Despite their immense talent, the Rams offense was stymied and ineffective throughout the game, being held to no touchdowns and only one field goal.
 They held the Patriots to a 3–3 tie after 3 quarters, but lost 13–3.
-They Rams joined the 1971 Miami Dolphins to only score 3 points in the Super Bowl.
+The Rams joined the 1971 Miami Dolphins in Super Bowl VI to only score 3 points in the Super Bowl.